»

 ^Top

-Customers - If you are currently receiving
+Commercial Customers - If you are currently

-services from National Grid , NYSEG, or RG&E
+receiving services from National Grid , NYSEG, or RG&E

 you will continue to receive an invoice from them.
+This

-the electricity and or gas; and you will receive
+and or gas; and you will receive an invoice from Energy

-supply of the electric and or gas.
-If you are
+Cooperative for the actual supply of the electric and

-a business in the National Fuel service area you
+or gas.
+If you are a business in the National Fuel service

-will receive one invoice from the Energy Cooperative.
+area you will receive one invoice from the Energy Cooperative.

 National Fuel will no longer be billing you.